An explanation of Mondrian's oeuvre by Michael Sciam

 Fig. 14 Diagram B

-Fig. 14 – Diagram: In the large central square field we see a vertical rectangle (Diagram B), a horizontal rectangle (C), and one in which the opposite directions approach equivalence (A), which is finally attained in the large square field constituting a synthesis of three different situations.
+Fig. 14 Diagram B: In the large central square field we see a vertical rectangle (B), a horizontal rectangle (C), and one in which the opposite directions approach equivalence (A), which is finally attained in the large square field (Fig. 14 Diagram A).
+This large square constitutes a synthesis showing three different relationships between the opposite directions.
+Unity (the square proportion) unveils a certain degree of multiplicity.
+The constant unveils changeability.

-The proportions of the small red plane are similar to those of the canvas as a whole.
-When we contemplate the variety present in the large square field, the red accent calls out to concentrate the manifold aspect within itself once again.
-It appears to be color more than equivalence (the square) that works in this composition to maintain the unity of a space which diversifies and multiply.
+The proportions of the small red plane are similar to those of the whole canvas.
+When we contemplate the variety present in the large square field, the red accent calls out to concentrate the manifold into a synthesis.
+It appears to be color more than equivalence of horizontal and vertical (the square) that works in this composition to maintain the unity of a space which otherwise diversifies and multiply.

 Composition 1 with Yellow and Light Gray, 1930, Piet Mondrian